 The implementation is also enhanced with a robust visualization for arcs of algebraic curves.
 Each curve arc is traced separetely in both directions starting from a seed point.
 In order to distinguish closely located features of the curves we employ a local space subdivision.
 Robustness of our algorithm is guaranteed by three levels of increasing arithemtic precision (floating-point filtering).

-The arrangement computation can be experienced online.
+The arrangement computation can be.
 We provide a web-based application with Macromedia Flash client interface which allows to compute and visualize exact 2D arrangements of implicit real algebraic curves.
 We also provide various arrangement data, such as: number of arcs, vertices, isolated vertices and facets.
 Feature selection mode allows to emphasize on certain arrangement items, i.e., arcs, vertices or facets.
 It can be used for demonstrative and educational purposes.